Kristina01111000/Drws_site/README.md

 	- figure out how to force send one
 - figure out how to get patients into it using pmp -> main focus
 	- see if there is a link system or something else
+	- made a seperate patients page, make it so they can log in through it? and not paying members?
 - add picture to wordrs from dr w
 -  new email topics:
 	- does he want articles in monthly course? or as articles?